Tips and Tricks For HR Departments | HR Cloud Blog

 When employees are recognized with awards, they feel valued for their hard work and skills, which directly boosts their confidence and self-worth.

-In the workplace, esteem needs include:
+In the workplace, esteem includes:

 • Being respected by peers and leaders